amitlan/website/_posts/2022-04-12-param-query-partition-woes.md

 ```

 So the latency average for query `SELECT abalance FROM pgbench_accounts WHERE aid = ?`
-is 0.031 milliseconds when performed using the parameterized query protocol versus 0.058
+is 0.031 milliseconds when performed using the 2-stage protocol versus 0.058 when
-when using the simple protocol.
+using the simple protocol.

 It's interesting to consider how the plan itself may be cached, because that is where the
 problems with partitioned tables that I want to talk about can be traced to.
 The backend